 The RECOR monitoring network, initiated in 2010, concerns the monitoring of coralligenous assemblages.
 It is operated by Andromède Océanologie with the support of the Rhone Mediterranean and Corsica Water Agency and OSU-OREME.
 It covers the entire French Mediterranean coastline bordered by three regions : Corsica, the South region, and Occitania.
 The objectives of this network are to collect descriptive data on the state and functioning of coralligenous assemblages according to an adapted and standardized methodology and to follow their evolution in time and space.
 This network is in line with Article 8 of the European Directive 2000/60/EC of October 23, 2000, since it completes the status of marine waters (also required by the Marine Strategy Framework Directive (MSFD, 2008/56/EC)) and also meets the obligations of the monitoring program of the Marine Environment Action Plan of the Western Mediterranean sub-region.

-On the entire French Mediterranean coast, RECOR includes 125 sites corresponding to 211 stations (one station = one depth) distributed between 17 and 120 meters deep (figure in August 2022).
-This network also extends into foreign Mediterranean waters such as Sardinia (Italy) or Monaco.
-In total, the network includes 154 sites corresponding to 240 stations (figure in August 2022).
-Each year, a French region is monitored at the end of spring (May-June) in order to cover the whole coastline every three years.
+On the French and Monegasque Mediterranean coast (between Banyuls and Menton), RECOR includes 130 sites corresponding to 207 stations (one station = one depth) distributed between 17 and 120 meters deep (january 2024).
+This network also extends into foreign Mediterranean waters such as Sardinia (Italy).
+A total of 607 coralligenous reef monitoring surveys have been carried out between 2010 and 2023.
+Each year, a French region is monitored at the end of spring (may-june) in order to cover the whole coastline every three years.
 Some RECOR sites are also monitored for ichthyological populations (PISCIS network), background temperature (CALOR network), acoustic listening (CALME network) and 3D modeling by photogrammetry (MODEL network).

 The « Agriates_Sud » Coralligenous site off the Agriates Desert in Corsica (Laurent Ballesta ©, 2020)